Taiiwo/College/documents/Unit 3/A2/Unit 3 - Task 1.md

 Intro
 -----
 An information system is an integrated set of components for collecting, storing, and processing data and for delivering information, knowledge, and digital products.
-Business firms and other organizations rely on information systems to carry out and manage their operations, interact with their customers and suppliers, and compete in the marketplace.
+Business firms and other organizations rely on information systems to carry out and manage their operations, interact with
+their customers and suppliers, and compete in the marketplace.

+###The Difference Between an Open and a Closed System

 Executive Support Systems
 ----------------------